 We were staying at the motel across from the Tipooburra Family Hotel.
 Although pleasant in most respects, the mattresses had issues.

 Walk through the town, taking photographs.
-There was a park with a longboat su h as Stuart rolled across the continent.
+There was a park with a longboat such as Stuart rolled across the continent.
 Had to replace my camera battery about then.
 Got as far as the fuel station where John and Maxine were shopping for supplies.
 There was a massive log of petrified wood in display, across from the screen of the former open air cinema.
 Beer o'clock at the hotel, followed by a roast lamb dinner at the hotel.
 That was very pleasant.
 Must have been, as I did not write these notes until several days later.

 We depart Tibooburra this morning to venture into the vast Sturt National Park.
 We make our way west through the park to a place called Cameron Corner, where QLD, NSW and SA all meet.
 The area of Cameron Corner was first surveyed by James Cameron from the NSW Lands Department in 1800.
 The area is also home to the longest fence in the world, The Dog Fence, stretching from the Great Australian Bight to Jimbour near Brisbane (5600km).